jerikdcruz/OpenAudit/README.md

-# OpenAudit: advancing governance research and engagement with NLP-processed audit reports
+# OpenAudit: advancing governance research and accountability with NLP-processed audit reports

 ## About the repository